-GDP growth for the year 2019-20 was originally projected at 7.4%, which is now revised to 7.2%.
-However, there are several uncertainities which can have an impact in the projected GDP.
+GDP growth for the year 2020-21 was originally projected at 4.5%, which is around 3% lower than previous year in view of the massive outbreak of Covid-19 pandemic.
+However, there are several uncertainties which can have an impact in the projected GDP.
 The outlook of oil prices continue to be hazy both on upside and downside.
-It is expected that the demand for cement would grow at around 8% for the financial year 2019-20.
+It is expected that the demand for cement would decline and will growth plugging to a historical low of negative 4-5% for the financial year 2020-21.
 Our plants are fully equipped and supported with grinding units at strategic locations.
-Our company will be able to take full advantage of the economic momentum in the coming years.
+Our company will be able to make suitable measures to take advantage of the present economic momentum in the coming years.